Real ear measurements: why they matter in hearing aid fitting

 How it works, in plain English

-Audiologist inserting real ear measurements probe tube into ear
+Audiologist inserting a real ear measurement probe tube into an ear

 • A very thin, soft tube is placed in your ear canal, next to where the hearing aid sits